SC-Develop/SCD-MessageCenter/README.md

 - Message Center to receive status message or command menus,
 - a thread of remote application via Message Center (for example to request to execute a specific action).

-Remote clients connects to Message Center via tcp socket.
-You can connect to message center using a tcp socket client terminal as netcat (nc) or telnet, or your own tcp socket client application.
+Remote clients connects to Message Center via TCP socket.
+You can connect to message center using a TCP ocket client terminal as netcat (nc) or telnet, or your own TCP socket client application.